malek0x00/config_generator/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## You can also do the Containerization of the app and deployed in kubernetes.

+## Containerization

+You can find the dockerfile to build  the Docker image that will be used to create the container.

+Run this command inside the App repo [docker build -t configgenerator:v1 .]

+## Run the container

+Run this command [docker run -p 3000:3000 filegen:v1]

+## Acces the app

+Open http://localhost:3000 with your browser to see the result.

+## Deploy inside kubernetes
+TO-DO